 2. With Internet browsers, cache is a temporary storage area where website data is stored.
 By caching this data, the web browser can improve performance by loading data from your disk, instead of the Internet, if it's ever needed again.
 In most cases, each time you open a web page, the page and all its files are sent to the browser's temporary cache on the hard drive.
 If the web page or its resources haven't changed since the last time you viewed it, the browser loads the data from cache rather than downloading the files again.
 Cache saves time, especially if you use a modem, and can also help save on bandwidth for the website owner.

 Anyone concerned about their privacy or want to hide pages they have visited can clear their Internet cache.
 If you clear your Internet browser cache frequently, you may also want to consider using incognito mode.

-2. Like memory caching, disk caching is used to access commonly accessed data.
+3. Like memory caching, disk caching is used to access commonly accessed data.
 However, instead of using high-speed SRAM, a disk cache uses conventional main memory.
 The most recently accessed data from a disk is stored in a memory buffer.
 When a program needs to access data from the disk, it first checks the disk cache to see if the data is there.
-Disk caching can dramatically improve the performance of applications because accessing a byte of data in RAM can be thousands of times faster than accessing a byte on a hard drive.
+Disk caching can dramatically improve the performance of applications because accessing a byte of data in RAM (random-access memory) can be thousands of times faster than accessing it on a hard drive.

-4. A cache server is a computer or network device that has been setup to store web pages that have been accessed by users on a network.
-Any user trying to access a web page that has already been stored on the cache server will be sent the stored version instead of downloading the web page again.
-This helps reduce network and Internet traffic congestion as well as saves the company on bandwidth costs.
+4. A cache server is a computer or network device set up to store web pages that were accessed by users on a network.
+Any user trying to access a web page stored on the cache server is sent the stored version, instead of downloading the web page again.
+Cache servers help reduce network and Internet traffic congestion, and save the company on bandwidth costs.